 Travellers will need to present a valid vaccination certificate with QR code showing they have received an approved vaccine by WHO or the UAE.

 Travellers entering the emirate of Abu Dhabi will still be tested on arrival.
 This takes place at Abu Dhabi airport.
 You do not need to quarantine while awaiting results.

 Unvaccinated Travellers to the UAE

 It’s not all bad news if you are unvaccinated.
-Unvaccinated travellers to the UAE must present a negative COVID-19 test within 48 hours before departure in order to fly, or a valid medical certificate showing they have recovered from COVID-19 within one month from date of arrival.
+Unvaccinated travellers to the UAE must present a negative COVID-19 test 48 hours before departure to fly, or a valid medical certificate showing they have recovered from COVID-19 within one month from the date of arrival.

 Other COVID Rule Changes in Abu Dhabi from 26 February 2022